Christopher Fifield: Life and career

-Fifield frequently conducts for the Oxford and Cambridge Musical Club.
+Fifield frequently conducted for the Oxford and Cambridge Musical Club.
 He has conducted the Jubilate Choir Northampton Symphony Orchestra and Central Festival Opera as well as other orchestras in the United Kingdom and in other countries.

 Christopher Fifield wrote the 'Conducting Wagner' section of Wagner in Performance, published in 1992 by the Yale University Press.
 He is a contributor to the current edition of The Oxford Companion to Music a reviewer for MusicWeb International, and participates in academic conferences.
 In 2011 he was awarded a PhD from University of Bristol; his thesis was 'The German symphony between Beethoven and Brahms: the fall and rise of a genre'.

+Fifield died from complications of dementia on 19 January 2025, at the age of 79.